 ADCT-602 is being evaluated in a phase I/II clinical trial in patients with relapsed or refractory B-cell ALL (NCT03698552).
 The trial is being led by The University of Texas MD Anderson Cancer Center.

-ADCT-601 is an ADC composed of a humanized monoclonal antibody that binds to human AXL (licensed from BerGenBio), conjugated using GlycoConnect™ technology (licensed from Synaffix BV) to a linker with a PBD–dimer toxin.
-Once bound to an AXL-expressing cell, ADCT-601 is internalized into the cell, where enzymes release the PBD-based warhead.
-AXL is an ideal target for an ADC approach, as it is highly overexpressed in many solid tumors (eg, lung, breast, prostate, pancreas, glioma, and esophageal) and hematological malignancies (eg, acute and chronic myeloid leukemia).
+Mipasetamab uzoptirine (ADCT-601) is an ADC composed of a humanized monoclonal antibody that binds to human AXL (licensed from BerGenBio), conjugated using GlycoConnect™ technology (licensed from Synaffix BV) to a linker with the PBD–dimer toxin SG3199.
+Once bound to a cell that expresses the AXL protein, Mipasetamab uzoptirine (ADCT-601) is internalized, the PBD is released and diffuses into the nucleus where it binds the DNA.
+AXL is a promising target for an ADC approach, as it is overexpressed in many solid tumors (e.g., sarcoma, lung, breast, prostate, pancreas, glioma, and esophageal) and hematological malignancies (e.g., acute and chronic myeloid leukemia).

 ADCT-901 targeting KAAG1

 ADCT-901 is an ADC composed of a humanized monoclonal antibody (3A4) directed against human KAAG1 and conjugated through a cathepsin-cleavable linker to SG3199, a PBD–dimer cytotoxin.
-KAAG1 is an attractive novel tumor target for ADC development as (i) it is an intracellular target by definition, but becomes exposed on the membrane of tumor cells, (ii) it has high expression in tumors with high unmet medical need, including ovarian cancer and triple negative breast cancer, while its expression on healthy tissue is very restricted, and (iii) it internalizes and co-localizes with lysosomal-associated membrane protein 1, a lysosomal marker, which shows that the target is efficiently transported to the cellular compartment where efficient release of the cytotoxin is expected.
+KAAG1 is an attractive novel tumor target for ADC development because it has high expression in tumor cell lines, including ovarian cancer and triple negative breast cancer, and low expression on non-cancerous cells from the same tissue.
+The ADC is internalized and has been shown to be an effective cytotoxin in various preclinical models.

 ADCT-901 is being developed for the treatment of advanced solid tumors with high unmet medical needs, including platinum resistant ovarian cancer and triple negative breast cancer.